GerardWassink/gawspool/README.md

 # GAWSPOOL
 ## Description
-This is php code to show pdf output files from MVS under Hercules that are created in a given directory and to be able to view or purge them.
+This is php code to show pdf output files from Hercules that are created in a given directory and to be able to view or purge them.

 ## How?
 In your website's directory: